towerofpower256/davidmac.pro/src/posts/2021-05-04-code-query-duplicates/index.md

 duplicateCheck.addHaving('COUNT', '>', 1);
 ```

-You might be asking *"So why didn't you use `.addHaving(...)` in your code, instead ignoring results in an `if` which is less effecient?"*.
+You might be asking *"So why didn't you use `.addHaving(...)` in your code, instead ignoring results in an `if` which is less efficient?"*.

 Sadly, the `.addHaving(...)` function doesn't work in scope apps.
 For consistency, I'd recommend coding in a way that works in both global **and** scoped scripts.
 Otherwise, you'll get upset and frustrated.